Huddersfield Town A.F.C.: Badge and colours

 In 2000, Huddersfield changed its badge to a circular design, but that was never popular with the fans, and soon returned to the heraldic-style badge.
 The badge was further redeveloped with a small adaptation in 2005.
 The club took the decision to remove "A.F.C." from the text, leaving only the wording "Huddersfield Town".
 This eased problems with embroidery on shirts and club merchandise, and also gave the printwork a standard look.

 The club adopted a Terriers logo in 2018.
 It was used solely on the strip and did not replace the heraldic crest, which continued to appear on all official media and documents.
 In 2019, Town agreed to have Paddy Power shirt sponsorship in a striking beauty queen style diagonal sash design.
 Within days, the club were contacted by The Football Association for their "observations" about the kit.
 Shortly after, it was revealed that the shirt was a prank envisioned by Paddy Power, and that the club would play in shirts without a sponsor. as part of their "Save Our Shirt" campaign.

-Huddersfield returned to a updated version of their heraldic-style crest in 2019.
+Huddersfield returned to an updated version of their heraldic-style crest in 2019.
 The three stars (representing their hat-trick of league titles in the 1920s) were moved inside the shield.
 Furthermore, a single Yorkshire Rose was placed at the top of the blue and white stripes, above the three stars.
 The shield was also modernized by moving away from the more rounded version.
 The Terrier was incorporated into the crest, at the top of the shield, and the club's founding date was introduced on either side of Castle Hill.